mongodb/docs/source/core/replication.rst

    connections.
 While, this typically takes 10-20 seconds, attempt to make these changes during scheduled maintenance periods.

-TODO: this note should go on the practical page.
+TODO this note should go on the practical page.

 .. _replica-set-secondary-only-nodes: